Submissions

 • are not from the authors’ institutions

-• have not collaborated with the authors in the past 3–5 years
+• have not collaborated with the authors within the past three years

 • are qualified in the subject area